my-private-apps/hascal/hlib/README.md

 - hascal.string : a library for work with strings
 - hascal.TrEx : a library for exception processing
 - hascal.file : a library for work with files
+- hascal.random : a library for generate random numbers
+- hascal.time : a library for work with time and date
+- hascal.test : a library for test your programs
 ```

 TODO :